 This build is what I recently found out about.
 I got inspiration from Reginald's guide on Solomid.net, please check it out as it is way more detailed.
 As expected from a high elo player. :)

-I start out at the pool with a Boots of Speed and three health potions.
+I start out at the pool with a Boots and three Health Potion.

 I always use this build in ranked play, because I can't be 100% to be able to stay in lane and farm up for a Catalyst the Protector.
 If I'm forced to back, I'll buy Doran's Rings, Pots, and Wards.